jaateixeira/vc2sng/README.md

 - [License](#license)

 ## Problem Statement
 It is hard to compare two social networks.
-Using rich visualization techniques can help with the problem.
+Using rich visualization techniques at side of know statistical reports can help with the problem.

 ## Vision
 A world where: